fhiso/legacy-format/dates.md

 353 or 383 *calendar days* long, in which case it only has 29 *calendar days*.

+{.example}  The previous example calculated the Tishrei *molad* for AM&nbsp;5779 to be at 2:14:316, which means the second row of the table applies.
+As 5779 divided by 19 is 304 with a remainder of 2, the year AM&nbsp;5779 is the second year in the *Metonic cycle*, so the fifth column gives the year length as 355 *calendar days*.
+That means both Cheshvan and Kislev have 30 *calendar days*.  "`30 CSH 5779`" and "`30 KSL 5779`" are therefore both *well-formed* *dates*.

 {.note}  This table is called the "Table of Four Gates".
 Its complexities are the result of the competing requirements that Yom Kippur does not fall on a day adjacent to the Sabbath (i.e. that 10